Charles Nettleton

-Charles Nettleton (1826–1902) was an English-born photographer who worked in Victoria, Australia.
+Charles Nettleton (1826–1902) was an Australian photographer who worked in Victoria.
 Nettleton used the wet plate process throughout his career.

 Early life

 Nettleton was born in Northern England in 1826, son to George Nettleton.
 In 1854, looking for a change of weather or scenery, he moved to Victoria with his wife Emma (née Miles).
 Together they had seven daughters and three sons.

 Career

 After Nettleton arrived in Victoria in 1854 he was employed at the photographic studio of Duryea and McDonald.
 On 12 September 1854, Nettleton photographed the first steam train journey in Australia, between Melbourne and Sandridge (later Port Melbourne).